tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/运维指南/视频卡顿怎么办_intl_en.md

 Once BITRATE >= NET_SPEED, the audio/video data produced by the encoder will build up on VJ's phone, with the severity indicated by the CACHE_SIZE value.
 When the CACHE_SIZE value exceeds the warning level, SDK will actively drop some audio/video data, thus triggering an increment of DROP_CNT.
 The figure below shows a typical upstream clog, with CACHE_SIZE remaining above the **red warning level**.
 This means that the upstream bandwidth doesn't meet the data transfer requirements (i.e. the upstream network is severely clogged).
 ![](https://main.qcloudimg.com/raw/ea350eb13c5bde411529b8e9914f705c.png)
  > Note:
- > The figure similar to the above can be found in [**CSS Console**](https://console.cloud.tencent.com/live/livestat) -> **Quality Monitor**.
+ > The figure similar to the above can be found in [**CSS console**](https://console.cloud.tencent.com/live/livestat) -> **Quality Monitor**.

 ### 4.2 Solutions
 - **4.2.1 Notify VJ of the bad network condition**
 In a scenario where video quality is important, it's the best practice to notify the VJ through appropriate UI interactions, such as **"The network condition is bad now.
 Please move closer to your router, and make sure the signal isn't blocked by any wall or obstacle."**
  For more information on how to do this, please see the **Event Handling** section in RTMP SDK's documentation about push.
 VJs generally are not aware of the upstream clog until receiving a notification from the App or a viewer.
 Therefore, it is recommended to remind the VJ about the network condition if the App receives multiple **PUSH_WARNING_NET_BUSY** events from RTMP SDK in a short time.
 - **4.2.2 Proper encoding settings**
-The following shows the recommended encoding settings (suitable for beauty show CSS.).
+The following shows the recommended encoding settings (suitable for beauty show live streaming).
 You can set different video quality options using API setVideoQuality of TXLivePush.

 | Option | Resolution | FPS | Bitrate | Scenario |
 |:-------:|---------|---------|:-------:|---------|